bioball/bioball.github.io/_posts/2015-10-10-writing-monads-in-javascript.md

   None () { ... }
 })
 ```
 The drawbacks are the lack of compile-time syntax and type checks.
-However, it does make using `Options` more practical.
+However, it does make using `Option` more practical.
 In the same vein, here's faux-pattern matching for an `Either`.

 ```js
 foo().match({